joshuacussen/pygame-course/lesson_1/index.md

 - A shape that changes colour once at startup
 - A shape that changes colour every 10 clock ticks
 - Something positioned using `WIDTH // 3` or `HEIGHT // 4`

+## Homework

+Create a short Pygame 'screensaver' with multiple animated elements.
+Be as creative as you like.

+### Requirements

+- At least four animated shapes
+- At least one shape whose movement changes over time (e.g., speed or direction)
+- At least one shape that bounces off the edge of the window (separate to the shape above)
+- A colour change that happens during the animation
+- A timed event: after some amount of time, something must change (e.g., a shape appears/disappears, colour change, movement change)

+### Options

+Choose two or more optional enhancements:
+- A shape that follows a curved path
+    - Tip: change both x and y each frame by different amounts
+- A shape that grows or shrinks in size
+- A fade effect using gradually changing background colours
+- A simple caption or title drawn using `pygame.font`
+- A shape that 'reacts' to another (e.g., follows it, changes colour when near it)
+- Encapsulate a shape and appropriate attributes in a class (e.g., position, speed, colour, update method)